erikvanzijst/scala_tlsproxy/README.md

 ```

 The `run()` method does not create any threads and runs the entire proxy on
 the calling thread.
-It does not return.
+It does not return until closed.

 To move it to the background, pass it to a `Thread` or `Executor`: